 A study cited by the health magazine Prevention found that sixty percent of sciatica sufferers who failed to get relief from other treatments found their symptoms improved after chiropractic care.
-In fact, they got the same level of relief as those who went through surgery – without any of the serious side effects that so often come with surgical procedures.
+They got the same comfort level as those who went through surgery – without any of the severe side effects that so often come with surgical procedures.

-Chiropractic is effective for treating sciatica because it gets to the source of the problem – relieving pressure on the sciatic nerve.
+Chiropractic effectively treats sciatica because it gets to the source of the problem – relieving pressure on the sciatic nerve.

-The information herein on "Sciatica and Nerve Related Back and Leg Pain El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica and Nerve Related Back and Leg Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*